morrisfitz/How-to-Make-a-Bed/How to Make Bed.md

 - c.Repeat steps a and b for each fastener.

 2) Retrieve the fitted sheet or flat sheet.
-   - a.Hold one of the four corners of the sheet.
+  - a.
+Hold one of the four corners of the sheet.
-   - b.Pull the corner towards its matching corner of the mattress and tuck it tightly under that corner of the mattress.
+  - b.
+Pull the corner towards its matching corner of the mattress and tuck it tightly under that corner of the mattress.
-   - c.Repeat steps a and b for each of the other corners.
+  - c.
+Repeat steps a and b for each of the other corners.

 3) Obtain the top sheet and repeat the tasks outlined in :ref:`step 2<2>` for the top sheet.
     If required, apply pressure to any creases on the top sheet by placing the palm of your hand on a creased area and exert a force suitable to remove the creases; next, examine each corner of the top sheet to ensure they are correctly tightly under the mattress.